FelixKoulischer/FBG_using_edm2/README.md

 ## Acknowledgments

 We would like to express our sincere gratitude to effort made behind the implementation of the edm2 repository (available at https://github.com/NVlabs/edm2) on which our repository is based. <br>
-This includes (but doe snot limit to) the authors of the aforementioned repository: Tero Karras, Miika Aittala, Tuomas Kynkäänniemi, Jaakko Lehtinen, Janne Hellsten, Timo Aila, Samuli Laine
+This includes (but does not limit to) the authors of the aforementioned repository: Tero Karras, Miika Aittala, Tuomas Kynkäänniemi, Jaakko Lehtinen, Janne Hellsten, Timo Aila, Samuli Laine

 ## References

-[1] "Analyzing and Improving the Training Dynamics of Diffusion Models", T. Karras et al., 2024 (https://arxiv.org/abs/2312.02696)
+[1] "Analyzing and Improving the Training Dynamics of Diffusion Models", T. Karras et al., 2024 (https://arxiv.org/abs/2312.02696) <br>
-[2] "Guiding a Diffusion Model with a Bad Version of Itself", T. Karras et al., 2024 (https://arxiv.org/abs/2406.02507) [3] "Classifier-Free Diffusion Guidance", J. Ho and T. Salimans, 2022 (https://arxiv.org/abs/2207.12598) [4] "Applying Guidance in a Limited Interval Improves Sample and Distribution Quality in Diffusion Models", T. Kynkäänniemi et al., 2024 (https://arxiv.org/abs/2404.07724)
+[2] "Guiding a Diffusion Model with a Bad Version of Itself", T. Karras et al., 2024 (https://arxiv.org/abs/2406.02507) <br>
+[3] "Classifier-Free Diffusion Guidance", J. Ho and T. Salimans, 2022 (https://arxiv.org/abs/2207.12598) <br>
+[4] "Applying Guidance in a Limited Interval Improves Sample and Distribution Quality in Diffusion Models", T. Kynkäänniemi et al., 2024 (https://arxiv.org/abs/2404.07724) <br>
-[5] "Elucidating the Design Space of Diffusion-Based Generative Models", T. Karras et al., 2022 (https://arxiv.org/abs/2206.00364)
+[5] "Elucidating the Design Space of Diffusion-Based Generative Models", T. Karras et al., 2022 (https://arxiv.org/abs/2206.00364) <br>